-Nick Andrus is a freelance Line Producer/Production Manager based in Los Angeles.
+Nick Andrus is a Unit Production Manager based in Los Angeles.
 A graduate of USC’s School of Cinematic Arts, Nick works on independent feature films, commercials, music videos and shorts.

-In 2011, Nick line produced a film called “Boys of Abu Ghraib,” starring Sean Astin (Lord of the Rings, Rudy).
-“Boys of Abu Ghraib,” which was filmed in New Mexico, showed at select AMC theaters around the country in 2014.
-It is now widely available on iTunes & Video on Demand.
+In 2011, Nick produced a film called “Boys of Abu Ghraib,” starring Sean Astin (Lord of the Rings, Rudy).
+“Boys of Abu Ghraib,” which was filmed in New Mexico, showed at select AMC theaters around the country in 2014 and is currently available on Netflix.

-In 2013, Nick worked in Los Angeles as a UPM on a Japanese/American film called “Masterless,” the story of an architect whose personal tragedies lead him into a mysterious Japanese spirit world.
+In 2013, Nick worked in Los Angeles on a Japanese/American film called “Masterless,” the story of an architect whose personal tragedies lead him into a mysterious Japanese spirit world.

 When not working, Nick likes to travel the world, having recently backpacked in Indonesia, Australia, New Zealand, Costa Rica and Israel.